Learn everything you need to know about how to make Smoked Mashed Potatoes!

 - Smoke the potatoes for 60 minutes.

 - While they are smoking, melt the butter into the half and half on the stove.
-Add the butter to the half and half in a small saucepan on the stove over medium-low heat.6 Tbsp Unsalted Butter, 1½ Cups Half and Half
+Add the butter to the half and half in a small saucepan on the stove over medium-low heat.6 tablespoon Unsalted Butter, 1½ Cups Half and Half

 - Stir and heat gently until the butter is completely melted and mixed into the half and half.
 Set aside.